 I love pie more than life itself.
 It's a problem.
 I've missed parties and study groups and occasionally classes for the sake of baking up a pecan or chocolate banana tart.
 You know how they say depression or anxiety starts becoming an issue when it begins to change your behavior and relationships with others?
 That's how I am with pie.
 I regret nothing.

-I've also come to
+I've also come to terms with pumpkins. |

 If I may force a metaphor, poetry was and is this way for me as well.
 Until sophomore year in high school I shied away from anything with "meters" and "stanzas," and the only thing I could force myself to write was a limerick about a cat who ate so much he exploded.